top of page

 Start Up Funds

 All budgets must include a Startup Funds line item.
 This gives a maximum amount that may be spent BEFORE the General Membership approves the annual budget.
 There is no authorization to spend money beyond the amount in the Start Up Funds until the General Membership has approved the budget.
 It can be any reasonable amount for expenditures until the budget is approved.
 The first General Membership meeting of the year should be held as soon as possible, such as at Open House.
-The puchases that are made do not get entered into this line item but rather into their actual line item.
-You should enter your amount in the expense and income columns so that there is a net of $0 on the budget.
-For example:
+The purchases that are made do not get entered into this line item but rather into their actual line item.
+You should enter your amount in the expense AND income columns so that there is a net of $0 on the budget.
+It really only acts as a place to designate the maximum amount pre-approved to spend before the budget is approved, and then it is never actually used.
+See all three of the following budget samples.

 Carry Forward Balance